chaconnewu/awesome-augmented/awesomes/awesome-cpp.md

   <a href="http://www.scons.org/">
    Scons
   </a>
-  - A software construction tool configured with Python scipt.
+  - A software construction tool configured with a Python script.
  </li>
  <li>
   <a href="http://www.sconsolidator.com/">